JulAdaCha/Project_1/README.md

 - Which URL do you navigate to in order to check that the ELK server is running? http://[localhost]:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
-- ansible_playbook [filename.yml]
+- ansible_playbook [filename.yml] (ansible playbook /etc/ansible/filebeat-playbook.yml)